 - The account used to connect vCenter Server has the required permissions.
-For more information, see section Connection to Virtual Servers of the Veeam ONE Deployment Guide.
+For more information, see section Connection to Virtualization Servers of the Veeam ONE Deployment Guide.

-For more information, see Accessing Veeam ONE Monitor.
+For more information, see Accessing Veeam ONE Client.

-- At the first step of the wizard, select VMware Server.
+- At the first step of the wizard, select VMware vSphere.

-- At the Name step of the wizard:
+- At the Connection step of the wizard: